Combodo/iTop/readme.txt

 3.1.
 Known limitations
 3.2.
 Known issues

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the 28th packaged release of iTop.
+Thank you for downloading the 29th packaged release of iTop.

-This maintenance release fixes regressions and functions which were supposed to be part of the 2.3.x feature set.
-Most of the regressions are related to the introduction of HTML formatted Case Logs and the Enhanced Portal.
+It is a beta version, so the new features may not be fully operational.

 The documentation about iTop is available as a Wiki at: https://wiki.openitop.org/